filswan/go-swan-client/README.md

   * **Assigned**: When its task is in auto-bid mode, that is, `task.bid_mode=1`, a car file has been assigned to a list of miners automatically by Market Matcher.
 ### Offline Deal
 - An offline Deal means the transaction that a car file is sent to a miner
-- The size of a car file can be up to 64GB.
 - Every step of this tool will generate a JSON file which contains file(s) description like one of below:
 ```json
 [